 Internet Printing Protocol/2.0

-This IPP conformance level is targeted to an environment where a small number of users are typically physically located close to the device and the device is typically managed by the local users.
+This IPP conformance level is targeted to a Workgroup Printer where a small number of users are typically physically located close to the device and the device is typically managed by the local users.
 The device is typically a low speed IPP/2.0 Printer with a limited feature set tailored to the requirements of a small group of users.
 Routine maintenance, such as loading paper and clearing paper jams, is usually performed by the current user.
 The configuration of the IPP/2.0 Printer for special jobs, such as the need for a unique paper size or color, is also handled by the user requiring the changed configuration.

 Internet Printing Protocol/2.1

-This IPP conformance level is targeted to an environment with more users and devices with higher speed and duty cycle ratings than IPP/2.0 Printers, but the primary difference is in the supported features, physical location, and maintenance of the device.
+This IPP conformance level is targeted to an Enterprise Printer with more users and devices with higher speed and duty cycle ratings than IPP/2.0 Printers, but the primary difference is in the supported features, physical location, and maintenance of the device.
 An IPP/2.1 Printer is typically located in a central location with most users not very close physically.
 An End User’s access to the IPP/2.1 Printer may be limited and maintenance is typically performed by assigned, trained personnel.
 Features such as paper size and type are typically fixed by site policies and are not easily modified for special use.
 IPP/2.1 Printers often have more post-processing features (such as punching, folding, stapling, etc.) than IPP/2.0 Printers.

 Internet Printing Protocol/2.2

-This IPP conformance level is targeted to an environment with high speed and very high duty cycle devices as compared to IPP/2.0 and IPP/2.1 Printers.
+This IPP conformance level is targeted to a Production Printer with high speed and very high duty cycle devices as compared to IPP/2.0 and IPP/2.1 Printers.
 One example of this environment is a data center where jobs are centrally scheduled rather than sent ad-hoc from a group of End Users.
 This class of Printer is expected to consume significantly more supplies (such as paper, toner, etc.) and have a larger memory capacity than the other classes.

 IPP/2.x Requirements